alexandru/pinboard-popup/README.md

 for Pinboard I couldn't see any official one and I don't trust Chrome extensions from people I don't know or pay in some capacity.

+For Firefox, the official extension is fine on OS X, however on Linux the keyboard shortcut no longer works.

-Therefore I've built my own Chrome extension.
+Therefore I've built my own extension.
 All it does is to activate the official bookmarklet for adding a website to Pinboard.

 **Pro-tip** - you can convert any bookmarklet to a Chrome extension by yourself, see:
 [sandbox.self.li/bookmarklet-to-extension/](https://sandbox.self.li/bookmarklet-to-extension/).
+This doesn't work so well for Firefox, because Firefox doesn't allow opening of popups, like the Pinboard bookmarklet does.

 ## LICENSE